HuNavSim: A ROS 2 Human Navigation Simulator for Benchmarking Human-Aware Robot Navigation: Abstract

 \section{Abstract}

 This work presents the Human Navigation Simulator (\textit{HuNavSim}), a novel open-source tool for the simulation of different human-agent navigation behaviors in scenarios with mobile robots.
-The tool, the first programmed under the ROS 2 framework, can be employed along with different well-known robotics simulators like Gazebo.
-The main goal is to ease the development and evaluation of human-aware robot navigation systems in simulation.
-Besides a general human-navigation model, \textit{HuNavSim} includes, as a novelty, a rich set of individual and realistic human navigation behaviors and a complete set of metrics for social navigation benchmarking.
+The tool, the first programmed under the ROS 2 framework, can be used together with different well-known robotics simulators like Gazebo.
+The main goal is to facilitate the development and evaluation of human-aware robot navigation systems in simulation.
+In addition to a general human-navigation model, \textit{HuNavSim} includes, as a novelty, a rich set of individual and varied human navigation behaviors and an comprehensive set of metrics for social navigation benchmarking.